 During the presentation of SPO’s new case, the prosecutor Fatime Fetai said that the fundamental question that must be answered by this Prosecution Office is who, how, with what and finally, what the motives were that made him/her illegally wiretap citizens of the Republic of Macedonia.

-The answer to this question, except for the motives, which are subject to this investigation, forms from the insights into the acts of 10 former, and some current, employees from the highest structures to the lower echelons of the UBK, who are suspected as accomplices in the crime – Abuse of office and authorizations from Article 353 Paragraph 5 of the Criminal Code.
+The answer to this question, except for the motives, which are subject to this investigation, derives from the insights into the acts of 10 former, and some current, employees from the highest structures to the lower echelons of the UBK, who are suspected as accomplices in the crime – Abuse of office and authorizations from Article 353 Paragraph 5 of the Criminal Code.

 In this specific case, there is justified suspicion that the suspects abused their offices and authorizations to the detriment of the state resources, and through the abuse of the communication interception systems, they have severely violated the fundamental human rights of the illegally wiretapped citizens.